DS-100/textbook/notebooks/ch17/hyp_introduction_part2.md

 Through this permuatation test, we have shown that SET are biased against female instructors by an amount that is large and statistically significant.

+There are other studies that have also tested bias within teaching evaluations.
+According to Boring, Ottoboni & Stark 2016, there were several other parametric tests conducted that assumed ratings of male and female instructors are independent random samples from normally distributed populations with equal variances; this type of experimental design does not align with the proposed null hypothesis, causing the p-values to be potentially misleading.

+In contrast, Boring, Ottoboni & Stark 2016 used permutation tests based on random assignment of students to class sections.
 Recall that during our permutation test, we did not make any underlying assumptions about the distribution of our data.
-According to Boring, Ottoboni & Stark 2016,

-*"Previous analyses of these data relied on parametric tests **based on null hypotheses that do not match the experimental design**.
-For example, the tests assumed that SET of male and female instructors are independent random samples from normally distributed populations with equal variances and possibly different means. **As a result, the p-values reported in those studies are for unrealistic null hypotheses and might be misleading. ** *

-*In contrast, **we use permutation tests** based on the as-if random (French natural experiment) or truly random (US experiment) assignment of students to class sections, **with no counterfactual assumption that the students, SET scores, grades, or any other variables comprise random samples from any populations, much less populations with normal distributions.**" *
+In this experiment,  we did not assume that students, SET scores, grades, or any other variables comprise random samples from any populations, much less populations with normal distributions.

+When testing a hypothesis, it is very important to carefully choose your experiment design and null hypothesis in order to obtain reliable results.